tamer-erdogan/AdvancedAngularDevelopment/readme.md

 - Sharing Code between Projects using Angular Libraries
 - Implementing, Using & Publishing Libraries
 - Understanding & using Monorepos
-- Introduction to nrwl NX
+- Developing in Monorepos with nrwl NX

 ## Web Components using Angular Elements